 Only have 24 hours in Burlington, Vermont?
 Here’s how to make it count.
-With endless options for things to do, there’s something for everyone to love in Burlington, Vermont.
+With endless options for things to do, there’s something for everyone to love.

 A vibrant city with prime access to the great outdoors, Burlington boasts the best of both worlds.
-Home to an eclectic mix of college students and families, artists, and scholars, the bustling downtown offers local shops, farm-to-table dining, and some of the best people watching.
-Just beyond the city, the perfect outdoor playground awaits, with the surrounding green hills of Vermont, the looming Adirondack Mountains of New York, and the shimmering waters of Lake Champlain as its crown jewels.
+The bustling downtown offers local shops, farm-to-table dining, and some of the best people watching.
+Just beyond the city, the perfect outdoor playground awaits.
+Its crown jewels are the surrounding Green Mountains, the looming Adirondack Mountains, and the shimmering waters of Lake Champlain.

 If you’re planning a quick getaway, discover my favorite essential things to do with 24 hours in eclectic Burlington, Vermont.

 Start your day off right at The Skinny Pancake.

 Steps from the Burlington waterfront, The Skinny Pancake serves up creative crêpes and delectable brunch with a focus on fresh, local ingredients.
 Craving something sweet?
 Try the Hot Apple Crumble with warm, spiced VT apple compote and homemade granola topped with whipped cream.
 In the mood for something savory?
 Don’t miss The Garfield, which pays homage to the cartoon cat’s favorite meal: lasagna!
-Expect it to be busy on the weekend, but the line to order at the counter moves quickly and seating (both inside and alfresco) turns over often.
+Although busy on the weekend, the line to order at the counter moves quickly and seating turns over often.